-Each Friday, we share three topical long-reads in our Weekend Reader newsletter.
-This week, Rod Meade Sperry looks at how we can contribute to a world with less suffering.
-Sign up here to receive the Weekend Reader in your inbox.
+Rod Meade Sperry looks at how we can contribute to a world with less suffering.

 I’m sometimes taken aback by how some folks react when we at Lion’s Roar cover topics like, say, America’s mass-shooting epidemic and its attendant racial aspects.
 Readers get upset, of course, but not just because it’s tough to confront these realities.
 Some get upset that we even went there — as if we’re monolithically siding with one political platform or another.

 Now, some might be tempted to say that “guns” isn’t a subject that Buddhists (who aren’t generally known to be packing) should have a voice in.
-But they would have to ignore the nine Buddhists killed in the Waddell Buddhist Temple massacre 28 years ago today — the deadliest shooting in Arizona history.
-And the danger of gun violence has of course only become more widespread since.
-It threatens to touch us all.
-Waddell, El Paso, Dayton, Orlando, Columbine — all major, life-changing, life-ending events.
-And yet, they’re all but drops in the overflowing mass-shooting bucket.
+But they would have to ignore the nine Buddhists killed in the Waddell Buddhist Temple massacre almost 3o years ago.
+And anyway, gun violence touches us all.
+Waddell, El Paso, Dayton, Orlando, Columbine — and now Atlanta, Boulder, and so many others — all major, life-changing, life-ending events.

 I do think there’s a side that Buddhist-sympathetic folks should be on here.
 Simply put, it’s the one that aspires to lead to the least suffering.
 In the US, that doesn’t seem to me to be the one with the most unobstructed access to guns.
 I’m not saying that Buddhists have any unique solution or approach to gun-violence.
 I don’t think we do.
 But we most certainly do have contributions to make when it comes to combating the poisonous powers of anger, ignorance, and violence.